 13.4.1 Settings

-The settings panel contains information about the AV-Link-E. The firmware version, the AV-Link-E SSID, number of clients connected to the AV-Link-E and information about any ADS-B receiver connected via Wi-Fi.
+The settings panel contains information about the AV-Link-E. The software version, AV-Link-E SSID, number of clients connected to the AV-Link-E and information about any ADS-B receiver connected via Wi-Fi.